onap/vnfrqts-requirements/docs/Chapter8.rst

 R-33981: The VNF **SHOULD** interoperate with various access control mechanisms for the Network Cloud execution environment (e.g., Hypervisors, containers).

-R-26881: The VNF Vendor **MUST** provide the binaries and images needed to instantiate the VNF (VNF and VNFC images).
+R-26881: The VNF provider **MUST** provide the binaries and images needed to instantiate the VNF (VNF and VNFC images).

 R-69565: The VNF Package **MUST** include documentation describing VNF Management APIs.
 The document must include information and tools for: